17th Annual

 Competitors should structure their proposed policy solutions within one of the following key focus areas:

-Focus Area 1: Software Security and Liability
+Focus Area 1: AI Security and Liability

 Focus Area 2: Global Impact and Best Practices

-What Needs to be Covered?
+What Needs to Be Covered?

 Your innovative approaches, clear definitions, and the scope of policy is what we seek.
 Prioritize practicality and broad stakeholder implications in your policies.
 Reach out to the CSAW committee for queries.

-Submit Papers to the Google Form by October 25th, 2024.
+Submit Papers to the Google Form by October 25th, 2025.

 Judging criteria